srijs/rust-crc32fast/README.md

 Even though neither fuzzing not sanitization has revealed any safety bugs yet, please don't hesitate to file an issue if you run into any crashes or other unexpected behaviour.

-## `no_std`
+## Available feature flags

+### `std`

-This library supports being built without the Rust `std` library.
-The optimized `x86` implementation will be unavailable since it requires OS support.
+This library supports being built without the Rust `std` library, which is useful for low-level use-cases such as embedded where no operating system is available.
 To build the crate in a `no_std` context, disable the default `std` feature.

+Note: Because runtime CPU feature detection requires OS support, the specialized SIMD implementations will be unavailable when the `std` feature is disabled.

 ## License